 Important Information for Engineers, Scientists, and Law Students:

-The fact is that the Patent Bar Exam is very difficult.
+You’ve seen the ads for home-study courses claiming that nearly all of their customers pass the Patent Bar Exam.
+The numbers from the U.S. Patent and Trademark Office (USPTO) tell a very different story.
+The fact is that the Exam is very difficult.
 It was designed to pass only those who really know their stuff.
 In fact, the overall pass rate has been as low as 37% in recent years.

-Failing the Patent Bar Exam is a setback.
-Not only have you lost $390 in exam fees, but several months of your time to re-apply, study harder, and take it again.
-It's not just the time and money; it's also the effort you could have put into something more productive if you had passed on the first try.
+Even worse is when a course offers to refund your money if you don’t pass.
+Sounds great, right?
+It’s a trap.
+You would have to show documentation that you took the Exam—and failed—in order to get your refund.
+You must do this even if you realize right away that a program you’ve purchased is no good, or just not for you.
+Not only have you lost $390 in fees each time you take the Exam, but you’ve lost several months of your time to re-apply, study harder, and take it again.
+It's not just the time and money; it's also the effort you could have put into something more productive—like getting started with your career—if you had passed on the first try.

 Why do so many fail?